If you visit London once and don’t almost die crossing the street, then let me ask: did you really visit London?

 8. Doing too many paid London attractions

-London is a city that’s crawling with cool attractions… famous ones to boot.
+London is a city that’s crawling with cool attractions… famous ones to boot (including the amaaazing Warner Bros Studio Tour, which is where they filmed Harry Potter).

 9. Being too reliant on Google Maps in London